anitab-org/mentorship-android/docs/How-to-test-the-application.md

 # How to test App:
 - Using Physical device and apk
 - Using Emulator and Apk
-- Directly Running in Android Studio ( Reccomended )
+- Directly Running in Android Studio ( Recommended )

 ## For option one or two: